davs3275/sbs/med/collier.md

-1.6 From Diognetus, to shun vain pursuits, not to be led away with the impostures of wizards and sooth- sayers, who pretend they can discharge evil spirits, and do strange feats by the strength of a charm ; not to keep quails for the pit, nor to be eager after any such thinor.
+1.6 From Diognetus, to shun vain pursuits, not to be led away with the impostures of wizards and sooth- sayers, who pretend they can discharge evil spirits, and do strange feats by the strength of a charm; not to keep quails for the pit, nor to be eager after any such thinor.
 This Dionetus taught me to bear freedom and plain-dealing in others, and apply myself